Farm animal genetic diversity and host innate immune responses to infections of global importance

 in Scientific reports

-Kuchipudi SV
+Kuchipudi S

 (2014)

-Highly pathogenic avian influenza virus infection in chickens but not ducks is associated with elevated host immune and pro-inflammatory responses.
+Highly pathogenic avian influenza virus infection in chickens but not ducks is associated with elevated host immune and pro-inflammatory responses

-in Veterinary research
+in Veterinary Research

 Slater T